Harbike/alx-system_engineering-devops/0x01-shell_permissions/README.md

 : scrip that gives all access to owner, read and execute only to group,write and execute only to other users : script to mirror permissions
-: script that creates a directory with permissions in the working directory
+: script that creates a directory with permissions in the working directory : script that changes the group owner of a file